Antifactors of regular bipartite graphs: Introduction

+A spanning subgraph $F$ of bipartite graph $G=(X,Y;E)$ is called a \emph{1-anti-factor} if $d_F(x)=1$ for all $x\in X$ and $d_F(y)\neq 1$ for all $y\in Y$.
+Lov\'asz and Plummer (see \cite{LoPl86}, Page 390) proposed the following problem: can one decide in polynomial time whether a given bipartite graph admits a 1-anti-factor?

+A set $\{h_1,h_2,\ldots,h_m\}$ of increasing integers is called {\em allowed} (see~\cite{Lovasz}) if $h_{i+1}-h_i\le2$ for all $1\le i\le m-1$.
+Let $H\colon V(G)\to 2^{\mathbb{Z}}$ be a function.
+If $H(v)$ is allowed for each vertex $v$, then we call $H$ an \emph{allowed function.} The $H$-factor problem, i.e., determining whether a graph contains $H$-factors, is NP-complete in general.
+For the case when $H$ is an allowed function, \cite{Lovasz} gave a structural description.
+In fact, Lov\'asz introduced the definition of negative degree by giving a 2-end-coloring of edges.
+By defining the negative degree for a general graph $G$, Lov\'asz may study the degree constrained factor problems of mixed graphs (including multiple edges, loops, directed edges, two way edges($\leftrightarrow$ or $\rightarrow\leftarrow$ (one edge))). \cite{Cor88} provided the first polynomial time algorithm for $H$-factor problem with~$H$ being allowed and so give an affirmative answer to the problem proposed by Lov\'asz and Plummer.

-A classical approach, due to Tutte, for studying $f$-factor problem is to look for reductions to simpler matching problem.
-Sz\'abo \cite{Sz09} used a reduction to the local $K_2$ and factor-critical subgraph packing problem of Cornu\'ejols, Hartvigsen and Pulleyblank \cite{CHP}.
-The idea of reducing a degree prescription to more general problem than matchings has appeared in work of Cornu\'ejols \cite{Cor88} and Loebl \cite{Lo93}, who considered reductions to the edge and triangle packing problem.
-This latter problem was solved by Cornu\'ejols, Hartvigsen and Pulleyblank \cite{CHP}.
-The problem can be translated into 1-anti-factor problem: Let $G_0$ be any graph, $A=V(G_0)$ and let $B$ be the set of all edges and triangles of $G_0$ and let $G_0'$ be the bipartite graph with bipartition $(A,B)$ and all edges of the form $xy$ with $x\in V(y)$, $G_0'$ has a 1-anti-factor if and only if $G_0$ contains a set of vertex-disjoint edges and triangles covering $V(G_0)$.
-1-anti-factor problem plays an important role in degree constrained subgraph problem.
+A classical approach, due to Tutte, for studying $f$-factor problems is to look for reductions to the simpler matching problem.
+For studying $H$-factor problems, where every gap of $H(v)$ has the same parity, \cite{Sz09} used a reduction to local $K_2$ and factor-critical subgraph packing problem of \cite{CHP}.
+The idea of reducing a degree prescription to other matching problems appeared in works of \cite{Cor88}. \cite{Cor88} and \cite{Lo93} considered reductions to the edge and triangle packing problem, which can be translated into 1-anti-factor problem.
+Let $G$ be a graph, $U=V(G)$ and let $W$ be the set of all edges and triangles of $G$.
+Let $G'=(U,W;E')$ be a bipartite graph, where $E'=\{xy\ |\ x\in U,y\in W\mbox{ and }x\in V(y)\}$.
+Then $G'$ has a 1-anti-factor if and only if $G$ contains a set of vertex-disjoint edges and triangles covering $V(G)$.

-A set function $H$ associated with graph $G$ is called an \emph{allowed set function} (see~\cite{Lovasz}) if $H(v)$ has no two consecutive gaps for all $v\in V(G)$.
-Lov\'asz \cite{Lovasz} developed a structural description for the degree constrained subgraph problem for the case when $H$ is an allowed set function.
-He showed the problem is NP-complete without this restriction.
-Lov\'asz and Plummer (see \cite{LoPl86}, Page 390, Line 2) proposed the following problem. \begin{problem} Let $G$ be a bipartite graph with bipartition $(X,Y)$.
-Can one find a polynomial time algorithm for the existence of 1-anti-factor? \end{problem}